 I never liked Champagne until I had the really good stuff.
-For years I went to weddings and New Year’s Eve bashes and dutifully tried all the bubbly, but didn’t see what the fuss was about.
+When I was early in my wine explorations, I went to weddings and New Year’s Eve bashes and dutifully tried all the bubbly, but didn’t see what the fuss was about.
 My lack of experience with quality Champagne was understandable, given how much money I, and the people I hung out with, were typically spending on it.
 It’s a sad reality of the wine world that by and large most quality Champagne starts at about $35 to $40 a bottle, and the really good stuff starts in the $60 to $80 price range.

 Of course, I’m now officially a Champagne fan, and my love for good Champagne has been deepening for several years.
 I kid you not when I say that not a week goes by when I don’t think to myself that I should be buying, cellaring, and drinking more Champagne.
 I just wish the good stuff just didn’t cost so much.